Redimensionner le texte-+=

 Overview:

 Established in 1994, Seniors First BC Society (SFBC) is a charitable, non-profit society that provides information, legal advocacy, and support to older adults across BC who are dealing with issues affecting their well-being.
-SFBC provides free help to older adults through 6 programs: Seniors Abuse and Information Line (SAIL), Victim Services Program, Education and Outreach Program, Elder Law Clinic, Legal Advocacy Program, and Advance Planning Clinic.
+SFBC provides free help to older adults through 6 programs: Seniors Abuse and Information Line (SAIL), Victim Services Program, Public Education and Outreach Program, Elder Law Clinic, Legal Advocacy Program, and Advance Planning Clinic.

 Key Duties and Responsibilities: